International Education Center

 Connect with your Instructors: Don't be shy to ask questions or seek help from your instructors.
 They really care about how you're doing and want to support you throughout your journey.
 Building a good relationship with them can be helpful, especially if you ever face any problems or conflicts.

 Tutoring Services: Need some extra help with your studies?
 No worries!
-Free tutoring services are available at our Tutoring Center for many different subjects.
+We've got free tutoring services available at our Tutoring Center for many different subjects.
 Making an appointment is easy!

-Make New Friends: Building social connections is a wonderful way to feel more at home.
-Join clubs and participate in organized activities to meet others who share your interests.
+Make New Friends: Building social connections is a great way to feel more at home.
+Join clubs and take part in organized activities to meet others who share your interests.
 Oh, and did you know we have an International Student Club?
-Join us for board games, snacks, and new friendships!
+Come join us for board games, snacks, and new friendships!

-Are you interested in other clubs?
-Here is a list of clubs and activities we offer at SMC!
+Interested in other clubs?
+Here is a list of clubs and activities that we also offer at SMC!

-We hope these tips and strategies help you settle in and maximize your time at our college.
+We hope these tips and strategies help you settle in and make the most of your time at our college.
 If you ever need anything, don't hesitate to reach out.
-We are here to support you every step of the way!
+We're here to support you every step of the way!

 Counseling In Person Office Hours